-POLICY TITLE: Conflict of Interest
+POLICY TITLE: Conflict of Interest POLICY NUMBER: 1020

-The Political Reform Act, Government Code Section 81000 et seq. requires State and Local Government agencies to adopt and promulgate conflict of interest codes.
+- 1020.1 The Political Reform Act, Government Code Section 81000 et seq. requires State and Local Government agencies to adopt and promulgate conflict of interest codes.
 The Fair Political Practices Commission has adopted a regulation (2 Cal.
 Code of Regs.
 Section 18730) which contains the terms of a standard conflict of interest code.
 It can be incorporated by reference and may be amended by the Fair Political Practices Commission after public notice and hearings to conform to amendments in the Political Reform Act.
 Therefore, the terms of 2 Cal.
 Code of Regs.
-Section 18730 and any amendments to it duly adopted by the Fair Political Practices Commission, including an Appendix A in which members of the Board of Directors and employees are designated, and in which disclosure categories are set forth have been adopted by the Board as the Conflict of Interest Code for Nevada Irrigation District.

-1020.2 Designated employees shall file statements of economic interests with the Board Secretary of the Nevada Irrigation District, pursuant to the District's Conflict of Interest Code approved by the Fair Political Practices Commission, and reviewed on a biennial basis.
+Section 18730 and any amendments to it duly adopted by the Fair Political Practices and employees are designated, and in which disclosure categories are set forth have been adopted by the Board as the Conflict of Interest Code for Nevada Irrigation District. - 1020.2 Designated employees shall file statements of economic interests with the Board Secretary of the Nevada Irrigation District, pursuant to the District's Conflict of Interest Code approved by the Fair Political Practices Commission, and reviewed on a biennial basis.

-POLICY TITLE: Public Records Act Requests
+POLICY TITLE: Public Records Act Requests POLICY NUMBER: 1050